 Components of the Reverse Osmosis Water Filtration System

-The components for the filtration system are basically similiar, no matter the business, industry or home that uses it.
-These components include: a cold water line valve, pre-filters, a reverse osmosis membrane, a storage tank, post-filters, an automatic shut off valve, a check valve, a flow restrictor, a faucet and a drain line.
-These components all work cohesively, in keeping your water filtration system in working its best.
+The components for the filtration system are basically similar, no matter the business, industry or home that uses it.
+These components include a cold water line valve, pre-filters, a reverse osmosis membrane, a storage tank, post-filters, an automatic shut off valve, a check valve, a flow restrictor, a faucet, and a drain line.
+These components all work cohesively, in keeping your water filtration system is working its best.

 The 4 Stages of the Reverse Osmosis Water Filtration System

 - The sediment filter stage traps dirt, sediment, and silt from your drinking water.
 It also helps to protect the semipermeable membrane, from becoming damaged by these contaminants.

 - The carbon filter stage takes away the chlorine and other contaminants.
 This improves the taste and odor of the drinking water.

 - The Reverse Osmosis Membrane stage, which allows water to pass through the porous membrane while filtering out dangerous contaminants.